The Ziegler Casting Machines

 The machine in the far back (on the far left in the cropped view) is missing the handwheel, but in frame and layout otherwise appears to be a Ziegler.
 It is not hooked up to power, so for the present I'll assume that it is a Ziegler machine undergoing service.

+The Ziegler casters also are in the background in a photograph of the Philadelphia Branch of American Type Founders (that is, the old MSJ plant) in this article.
 Unfortunately, it's almost impossible to make out any detail in this photograph.
 All I can really tell from it is that there are still casters in that part of the room, and that they aren't Barths.
 Should you wish to examine this photograph in more detail, the reproduction in, and reprint from, the 1902 ATF book is the better of the two.
-It's online in the Barth Type Caster Notebook.
+It's online in the Barth Type Caster Notebooks.
+Here's a copy, linked from that presentation:

 A relatively clear, though regrettably incomplete, view of a Ziegler caster appears in the 1912 edition of the ATF Specimen Book of Type Styles.